-The carrying amounts of the Company's senior notes are included in "Long-term debt, less current portion" on the accompanying Condensed Consolidated Balance Sheets as of March 31, 2014, and December 31, 2013.
+The carrying amounts of the Company's senior notes are included in "Long-term debt, less current portion" on the accompanying Condensed Consolidated Balance Sheets as of March 31, 2015, and December 31, 2014.
+See Note 3 for further discussion on the Company's senior notes.

 The table below identifies the estimated fair value of the Company's senior notes, using the market approach.
-The fair values as of March 31, 2014, and December 31, 2013, were determined by reference to quoted market prices of the same or similar instruments (Level 2) (in thousands):
+The fair values as of March 31, 2015, and December 31, 2014, were determined by reference to quoted market prices of the same or similar instruments (Level 2) (in thousands):